nibio-org/vips-backend-single-server/README.md

 `echo $(echo -n | openssl s_client -showcerts -connect gitlab.nibio.no:443 2>/dev/null  | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p') >> /etc/ssl/certs/ca-certificates.crt`

-...and then run the git clone command again
+...and then run the git clone command again.

+Make sure that the git repo is globally accessible (not only by ROOT)

 cd into the directory vips-backend-single-server/ and run the script: